A Decentralized Primal-dual Method for Constrained Minimization of a Strongly Convex Function: Introduction

 \textbf{Contribution.} To the best of our knowledge, only a handful of methods, e.g.,~\cite{chang2014distributed,mateos2015distributed,chang2014proximal,yuan2015regularized,aybat2016primal} can handle consensus problems, similar to \eqref{eq:central_problem}, with agent-specific \emph{local} constraint sets $\{\chi_i\}_{i\in\cN}$ without requiring each agent $i\in\cN$ to project onto $\chi_i$.
 However, no rate results in terms of suboptimality, local infeasibility, and consensus violation exist for the distributed methods in \cite{chang2014distributed,mateos2015distributed,chang2014proximal,yuan2015regularized} when implemented for \emph{conic} sets $\{\chi_i\}_{i\in\cN}$ studied in this paper. \rev{We assume that projection onto $\chi_i=g_i^{-1}(-\cK_i)$ is \emph{not} practical while computing a projection onto $\cK_i$ is simple.
-Moreover, none of these four methods can exploit the strong convexity of $\bar{\varphi}=\sum_{i\in\cN}\varphi_i$, and to the best of our knowledge, DPDA and DPDA-TV proposed in this paper are one of the first decentralized algorithms to solve \eqref{eq:central_problem} with $\cO(1/k^2)$ ergodic rate guarantee on both sub-optimality and infeasibility which matches with the optimal rate for the centralized setting -- see \cite{ouyang2018lower} for the lower complexity bound of $\cO(1/k^2)$ associated with first-order primal-dual methods for bilinear SP problems.
-More precisely, when $\bar{\varphi}$ is strongly convex and each $\varphi_i$ is composite convex with smooth $f_i$ for $i\in\cN$, our proposed method reduces the suboptimality and infeasibility with $\mathcal{O}(1/{k^2})$ rate as $k$, the number of primal-dual iterations, increases, and it requires $\cO(k)$ and $\cO(k\log(k))$ local communications for all $k$ iterations in total when the network topologies are static and time-varying, respectively.
-It is worth noting that, our results imply that DPDA-TV can compute a point in the intersection of closed convex sets with $\cO(1/k)$ rate for the solution error $\sum_{i\in\cN}\norm{x_i^k-x^*}$ -- in a decentralized way over time-varying directed communication networks, which is faster than $\cO(1/\sqrt{k})$ rate of Dykstra's algorithm -- see~\cite{chambolle2015remark}.}
+Moreover, none of these four methods can exploit the strong convexity of \saa{$\{\varphi_i\}_{i\in\cN}$} and to the best of our knowledge, DPDA and DPDA-TV proposed in this paper are one of the first decentralized algorithms to solve \eqref{eq:central_problem} with $\cO(1/k^2)$ ergodic rate guarantee on both sub-optimality and infeasibility which matches with the optimal rate for the centralized setting -- see \cite{ouyang2018lower} for the lower complexity bound of $\Omega(1/k^2)$ associated with first-order primal-dual methods for bilinear SP problems.
+More precisely, when \saa{each $\varphi_i=\rho_i+f_i$ is strongly convex with smooth convex $f_i$ and closed convex $\rho_i$} for $i\in\cN$, our proposed method reduces the suboptimality and infeasibility with $\mathcal{O}(1/{k^2})$ rate as $k$, the number of primal-dual iterations, increases, and it requires $\cO(k)$ and $\cO(k\log(k))$ local communications in total when the network topologies are static and time-varying, respectively.
+It is worth noting that, our results imply that DPDA-TV can compute a point in the intersection of closed convex sets with $\cO(1/k^2)$ rate for the solution error $\sum_{i\in\cN}\norm{x_i^k-x^*}^2$ -- in a decentralized way over time-varying directed communication networks, which is faster than $\cO(1/k)$ rate of Dykstra's algorithm, e.g., see~\cite{pang2019dykstra}. }